Accessibility statement for OP Business mobile

 • WCAG 4.1.2 Name, Role, Value

-Customer relationship
+Customer info

 Some buttons are not programmatically determined as buttons.
 As a result, screen reader users do not necessarily notice that they can be pressed.
-The viewports contain several elements which the screen reader incorrectly treats as having a functionality.
+The views contain several elements which the screen reader incorrectly treats as having a functionality.

 • WCAG 1.1.1 Non-text Content